GorillaSapiens/polyBASIC/README.md

-# polyECMA55
+# polyBASIC

-An attempt at a multilingual unicode capable ECMA-55 (ish) BASIC programming language.
+An attempt at a multilingual unicode capable BASIC programming language.

 You know, for kids.